RakeshRav/Astro-WalE/README.md

 3. AstroBaseActivity can be used for many other common things to introduce, and that will help child classes get it and do their work directly, that will remove more boilerplate code.

-3. Retrofit and db can be initialized in a different file and then can be provided from there, since in bigger project we need different config of retrofit, that can be customised in the different file.
+4. there can be live data that can emit multiple values -> loading, success, failure. right now added cases for success and failure

+5. Subtitle can be shorten to 3-4 lines, and we can give read more option to user

+6. Hardcode colors can be taken to colors style